FourierFlows/GeophysicalFlows.jl/docs/src/stochastic_forcing.md

 ```

 Because the white noise process is not continuous the two definitions do not converge to the
 same result; the two definitions give thoroughly different results.
-And to overcome that they
+To overcome this apparent
-come along with different chain rules, i.e., chain rules that are not necessarily the same as
+inconsistency, the two choises above come along with different chain rules, i.e., chain rules
-those in plain old calculus.
+that are not necessarily the same as those in plain old calculus.
+Let us see how different
+choices for computing the stochastic integrals bring about the need for different chain rules.

 An SDE can be written also in differential form.
-Because we cannot formally form
+Because we cannot formally form the derivative
 ``\mathrm{d} W / \mathrm{d} t``, since ``W`` is nowhere differentiable, we write an SDE in
 differential form as: